StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 ATUM requires PHP version 5.6 or greater, but our recommended environment is the same as WordPress:
 [https://wordpress.org/about/requirements/](https://wordpress.org/about/requirements/).

+**For ATUM to work you need to activate the Enable Stock Management option in WooCommerce settings (WooCommerce-Settings-Products-Inventory-Manage Stock).

 Also, we recommend of having WooCommerce up-to-date as we test and adapt ATUM for the latest version.

 = Is ATUM plugin FREE? =

 ATUM inventory management plugin is completely free and will stay as such.
-It was designed to suit most users that need basic inventory control of their business.
-However, for users that wish to take their control further have the opportunity of using one of our add-ons.
+It was designed to suit most users that need essential inventory control of their business.
+However, for users that wish to take their inventory management further have the opportunity of using one of our [Premium Add-ons](https://www.stockmanagementlabs.com/addons/ "Our Premium Add-Ons").

-= How do I control/see only selected products in Stock Central? =
+= How do I preview and monitor products in the Stock Central screen? =

-To control and view only selected products in Stock Central, disable the stock control option in `Settings > Stock Central`.
-You will then need to enable the stock control at product level option for each product you want to see in Stock Central individually.
-ATUM needs to manage products at the product level to display them in Stock Central.
+In Stock Central screen, you can sort your products into two lists, the 'controlled' and 'uncontrolled' list.
+Products you would like to monitor, control or edit you will see in the default controlled list that shows 'immediately' after you open the Stock Central screen.
+Products you do not wish to monitor you can find in the 'uncontrolled' list.
+Move products from one list to another is quick and straightforward and can be done directly on the Stock Central screen.

 = Can I quickly change the stock amount for individual products? =

-Yes, after the 1.1.2 update you can.
-Click the stock amount of the relevant product under the "Current Stock" column.
+Yes, click the stock amount of the relevant product under the "Current Stock" column.
 ATUM opens a little pop-up, where you can apply your change.
 Now you can do many changes at the same time and hit the save button that appears on the top left.

 = I have a problem, who do I contact and how? =

-Please, in case of a sensitive issue open an official [support ticket](https://stockmanagementlabs.ticksy.com/) or if it is a simple bug, leave a post in the [support forum](https://wordpress.org/support/plugin/atum-stock-manager-for-woocommerce).
-Alternatively, send us a message on Skype or Facebook (user: "stockmanagementlabs").
+Please, in case of a technical issue open an official [support ticket](https://stockmanagementlabs.ticksy.com/) or if it is a simple request, leave a post in the [support forum](https://wordpress.org/support/plugin/atum-stock-manager-for-woocommerce).

 = Is the ATUM plugin available in different languages? =

-At present the only language available is English, but we are hoping for several translations.
-If you are interested in working with us and translate the plugin, don't hesitate and do it [here](https://translate.wordpress.org/projects/wp-plugins/atum-stock-manager-for-woocommerce).
+At the time you read this, several translations may be available.
+To find out more or if you are interested in working with us and translate the plugin, don't hesitate and do it [here](https://translate.wordpress.org/projects/wp-plugins/atum-stock-manager-for-woocommerce).
 We will reward you big time!

 = Does ATUM Inventory manager for WooCommerce display all product types? =

-From the 1.1.0 update of ATUM inventory manager for WooCommerce, we support all types of products.
+ATUM support all types of products available in the Free WooCommerce Plugin.
+We will most likely not support any product types of 3rd parties or premium WooCommerce extensions.
+However, we recommend you to contact us for more info.

 = Does Stock Central support product variations? =